Import and update data

 The Import data page with numbered callouts to illustrate the steps described.

-Field mapping
+Field mappings

 Map your CSV columns to your Skedulo fields.
 Fields are ordered based on the columns in the CSV file, and any fields that match existing Skedulo fields will map automatically.